Summer Striding - Workout Hints

 Lighter colored clothing

-• Save your Races for the fall – pushing your pace for a competitive event in temps over 700 can be dangerous.
+As few clothes as you are modestly comfortable in - Save your Races for the fall – pushing your pace for a competitive event in temps over 700 can be dangerous.
 And, it isn’t fun!!!
 But if you do want to race …

 Choose shorter events.
 Here’s a great workout and a much more pleasant race finish…